jneidel/dotfiles/docs/videos.md

 - Getting a domain: [Cheap or Free Domain Names (and DNS and WHOIS info)](https://www.youtube.com/watch?v=tkV1-BuRrpE)
 - Getting web hosting: [4 Hosting Types Compared: Free and Paid Hosting and VPS](https://www.youtube.com/watch?v=iMmR5UVOz8Q) (If in DE check out [uberspace](https://uberspace.de/), shared hosting with many of the upsides of a VPS)
+- A: How IoT devices will become a massive threat with their increased adoption: [The Internet of Things Will Turn Large-Scale Hacks into Real World Disasters](https://www.vice.com/en_us/article/qkjzwp/the-internet-of-things-will-cause-the-first-ever-large-scale-internet-disaster)

 #### Surveillance